ibm-cloud-docs/sell/software-partner-details.md

 1. Click the **Edit** icon ![Edit icon](../icons/edit-tagging.svg "Edit").
 1. Enter the legal name of your company, and click **Save**.

-## Update your company information by using the API
+## Updating your company information by using the API
 {: #sw-update-company-api}
 {: api}

-You can programmatically update your company details by calling the Partner Center Sell API as shown in the following sample request.
-The example updates the company name to `my-updated-company`:
+You can programmatically update your company details by calling the [Partner Center Sell API](/apidocs/partner-center-sell#update-catalog){: external} as shown in the following sample request.
+The example updates the company name to `My updated company`:

 ```bash
 curl --request PATCH \